-Your total cost for your rental car is over 37% higher than the base rate quoted.
+Your total cost for your rental car is over 37 percent higher than the base rate quoted.

 The Bottom Line

-As you have seen, there are many additional charges that you need to consider when planning your vacation in Hawaii.
-When planning your budget you should also consider setting aside an additional amount for tips and gratuities as we have discussed in our feature on tipping in Hawaii.
+As you have seen, there are many additional charges that you need to think about when planning your vacation in Hawaii.
+You should also set aside an additional amount for tips and gratuities.

-Some tour operators and booking sites will offer package deals which include airfare, hotel and rental car with all taxes, fees and gratuities included.
-If you decide to book these items on your own, you may be able to save come money, but you also need to include these various additional taxes, fees and additional charges that we have outlined here when calculating the actual cost of your trip..
+Some tour operators and booking sites will offer package deals with airfare, hotel, and rental car including all taxes, fees, and gratuities.
+If you decide to book these items on your own, you may be able to save some money, but you also need to include these various additional taxes, fees, and additional charges that we have outlined here when calculating the actual cost of your trip.